omarXzain/programming-installation-guide/postgreSQL Guide.md

 -------------------------------------------------
 ### How to use:
 - Once the server is started
-- Create your "user" database and we will need to create a default database for our user by running this command:
+- Create your "user" database and we will need to create a default database for your username by running this command:

 ```
 createdb `whoami`